 If, like me, you’ve come from a traditional sysadmin background then Kubernetes can be daunting to say the least, this doesn’t get much easier when it comes to trying to get to grips with how to debug networking issues.
 Kubernetes networking is VAST and supports a number of complex implementations that vary between the major Kubernetes-as-a-Service platforms (GKE, EKS, AKS) as well as many other options.
 The broad strokes are broken down in the official docs but as is so often the case the manual won’t do much to help you when it comes to crunch time and you have a networking issue to solve.

-The rules for basic network debugging haven’t changes that much however and in this post I want to take a look at some simple methods for using some of the old standards for networking troubleshooting and how we can leverage them within a Kubernetes Cluster to make life easier.
+The rules for basic network debugging haven’t changed that much however and in this post I want to take a look at some simple methods for using some of the old standards for networking troubleshooting and how we can leverage them within a Kubernetes Cluster to make life easier.

 Busybox and Netshoot – Weapons of Choice